TippieMBA/skills-communicate-using-markdadsdsdown/README.md

 <header>
 <!--
   <<< Author notes: Course header >>>
   Include a 1280×640 image, course title in sentence case, and a concise description in emphasis.
   In your repository settings: enable template repository, add your 1280×640 social image, auto delete head branches.
   Add your open source license, GitHub uses MIT license.
 -->

+# learning about the markdown as first step in the documentation and code communication journey
+#  this is the second biggest header as two spaces are used after '#' sign

 # Communicate using Markdown